 Several customs are associated with Palm Sunday, including using palm branches from palm trees for decorations, waving palm branches to children while singing along the aisles, and so on.
 On Ash Wednesday, certain congregations practice using ashes made from palm branches from previous years to mark the foreheads of their members.

-Hosanna is a standard Jewish word used by Jewish people at Sukkot, also known as the Feast of Tabernacles, and recorded in Leviticus 23:33–43.
+Hosanna is a standard Jewish word used by Jewish people at Sukkot, also known as the Feast of Tabernacles and recorded in Leviticus 23:33–43.
 During this Jewish holiday, Jews erect makeshift booths, wave palms, willow trees, leafy trees, and citron branches in celebration.

 During the Hoshana prayers, worshippers carry the lulav and etrog as they make a procession around the synagogue’s sanctuary.
 Hoshanah Rabba, or the “Great Hoshana,” is the name given to the seventh and final day of the festival.

-What Does Hossana Mean To Us Today?
+What Does Hosanna Mean To Us Today?

 When we recognize Jesus’ ultimate sacrifice and understand what it means for all of us and humanity, we cry out, “Hosanna in the highest.”
 Even though this isn’t something we verbalize often, we should experience and consider it during worship.
 Saying these kinds of hosannas aloud in your private place of worship may bring you great comfort, like the revelers from the New Testament.